ess-dive-workspace/essdive-hydrologic-monitoring/README.md

 # Getting started with the ESS-DIVE Hydrologic Monitoring Reporting Format
 [This Reporting Format content is in draft form and incomplete.]
 ## About the Hydrological Monitoring Reporting Format
-SCOPE - This reporting format is intended for water level, temperature, electrical conductivity, specific conductivity, dissolved oxygen, and pH measured in situ using sensors deployed in water bodies.
+The ESS-DIVE Hydrologic Monitoring Reporting Format is intended for water level, temperature, electrical conductivity, specific conductance, dissolved oxygen, and pH data measured in situ using sensors deployed in water bodies.
+The user can also include data from variables/parameters outside the scope.

-SUMMARY - This standard uses a **three file system to organize data, location methods metadata, and sensor methods metadata.** The reporting format is designed to be flexible for each user’s needs.
-If the user has measured parameters outside the scope or has other columns they would like to add, they should do so.
-Aside from required fields, the user should only populate their file with the fields relevant to their data.

-## Quickstart Guide for Hydrologic Monitoring Data and Metadata ESS-DIVE Reporting Format
+## Quickstart Guide
-1 - **Read the Instructions file** and **Term Guide file**
+1 - **Read the Instructions file**

-2 - **Download the three templates (Data, Location Methods, Sensor Methods).** If you have more than one data file or more than one sensor, you have a few options for the total number of files.
-See the instructions file for details and a graphic depicting the options.
+2 - **Download the four templates (Data, Installation Methods, File-Level Metdata, Data Dictionary).** There are MS Excel versions with instructions and examples included, and there are csv versions with no guidance content.
+See the **Term Guide** for guidance as needed.

-3 - **Download the Recommended Vocabulary File** for suggested column headers for your Data File.
-If you choose to use your own, the only allowed special characters are underscores and hyphens.
+3 - **Download the Recommended Vocabulary File** for suggested column headers for your data file(s).
+If you choose to use your own column headers, the only allowed special characters are underscores and hyphens.
 No spaces are allowed.

 4 - **Populate all required fields** in the templates and **populate optional fields as desired**.
-Note that two fields in the Location Metadata have controlled vocabularies.
-Exclude the optional columns you do not populate.
-No empty cells are permitted. **Find the full list of fields to populate in the Term Guide file**
+No empty cells are permitted.
+Omit the optional columns you do not populate.  **Find the full list of fields to populate in the MS Excel templates** and in the **Term Guide file**

 ## A Quick Look at the Templates
-Screengrabs of templates filled in with example information are below and in the graphics folder.
-Each template is shown first with only required fields and then again with both required and optional fields.
-The csv version of the templates are included in the file list for use.
+Screengrabs of the Data File and Installation Methods templates with the required fields filled in with example information are below.
+The MS Excel templates include these examples and examples that include optional fields.

 #### Data File template (required fields only):
 ![alt text](https://github.com/ess-dive-community/essdive-hydrologic-monitoring/blob/main/graphics/Graphic_Quick-Look_Required-Fields_Data.PNG "Data File template (required fields only)")